Skip to content

 • Start a meeting in a room.

-• Access the room's recordings.
+• Access recordings.

 • Share room links with different permissions (see Users and permissions).